 - Off-Campus Housing Assistance: A registry of off-campus accommodations, which may include apartments for rent, as well as private rooms for subletting, some of which are close to the Columbia campus.
 Generally, you will need your University Network ID (UNI) and password to access this online listing.
 Phone: 212-854-2773; web: http://facilities.columbia.edu/housing/intro-ocha-3

-- Apartment List: Free resource to find housing; grouped by city, neighborhoods, etc. Phone: 330-321-5241; web: http://www.apartmentlist.com/ Please be very careful to avoid potential scams or dishonest businesses.
-See the Craiglist Scam Warning page for helpful instructions.
+- Apartment List: Free resource to find housing; grouped by city, neighborhoods, etc. Phone: 330-321-5241; web: https://www.apartmentlist.com/ny/new-york Please be very careful to avoid potential scams or dishonest businesses.
+See the Craigslist Scam Warning page for helpful instructions.

 Dorm-style and Hostel accommodations: